Marmolada d’Ombretta 3247 m

 Refuge Falier on Vallon d’Ombretta is an excellent base to climb all the routes of Marmolada SW and S walls, so it’s excellent also to climb on Punta Ombretta.
 All the climbing routes on Punta Ombretta are long and very demanding.
 An alpine start is required, so it is convenient to stay overnight at the shelter.
 From Malga Ciapèla m.
 1435 follow the road to the campsite and beyond, as far as the ban on driving.
 By walking reach the confluence of Val Franzedas in Val Ombretta and further on the trail, path n.
 610, continue to Malga Ombretta m.
 1904, placed at the Eastern edge of Pian de Ombretta and surrounded by the walls of Piz Serauta on one side and Marmolada on the other one.
 Crossed all Pian de Ombretta reach the base of the ridge from where, after a short climb, you will reach the Rifugio Falier m.
 2074 (2 hours from Malga Ciapèla)

 The whole crossing of the long and serrated crest of Marmolada d'Ombretta was realized for the first time by Kurt Leuchs and Karl Finckh in the year 1909.
 The great Southern wall of Marmolada d'Ombretta was won by Umberto Conforto and Franco Bertoldi with an itinerary that takes advantage of the weak points along cracks and chimneys with difficulties up to VI UIAA (1939).
-Missing only Comici, Carlesso and Cassin, the greatest protagonists of mountaineering in the Sixth Grade Age measured with Marmolada walls, like Gino Soldà, G. Battista Vinatzer, Luigi Micheluzzi, Ettore Castiglioni, Bruno Detassis, Umberto Conforto.
+Missing only Comici, Carlesso and Cassin, the greatest protagonists of mountaineering in the Sixth Grade Age measured themselves with the Marmolada walls, like Gino Soldà, G. Battista Vinatzer, Luigi Micheluzzi, Ettore Castiglioni, Bruno Detassis, Umberto Conforto.
 More recently Armando Aste, Reinhold Messner, Sergio Martini, Heinz Mariacher, Maurizio Giordani and the Czech Igor Koller.

 The South face of the Marmolada Ombretta is a gigantic wall with about 90 climbing routes.
 Here is related a small selection.
 UIAA scale